Sex of the Witch

 Sex of the Witch (Il sesso della strega) is a 1973 Italian erotic gothic horror giallo film directed by Angelo Pannaccio and starring Susanna Levi, Jessica Dublin, Sergio Ferrero, Donald O'Brien, and Camille Keaton (of I Spit on Your Grave fame).

 Plot

 Sir Thomas Henry, patriarch of a wealthy family, dies and his relatives gather for the reading of his will.
 It states that if any of the family members die, the old man's wealth will be divided equally among the survivors.
-One by one, his relatives start turning up dead, killed in typical giallo fashion.
+One by one, his relatives start turning up dead.

 Production

 Shooting on the film began on March 6, 1972 in Sermoneta.
 Donald O'Brien stated that the budget was so low on Sex of the Witch that he had to pay for his own food and hotel room during production.
 Actress Camille Keaton also admitted not knowing the film's plot on set, and when she confessed this to another actor, he claimed the same amount of confusion.